brodieG/fansi/DEVNOTES.md

 Should `normalize_sgr` convert `\033[0m` and similar to the exploded version?
 And should it be exploded to all closing tags, or only to the active ones?
+Probably only the active ones.

+It's probably out of the question to normalize as we process, but it's not out of the question to write the closing tags on each.
+What would it take to normalize as we process?

+* Known how to compute the normalized size.
+Won't be able to use the `copy_or_measure` framework as we won't know ahead of time what the string is, which means we would have to generate it twice to use `copy_or_measure`.
+* Instead of skipping all the way to the end of the line and copying the whole thing, we'd have to copy up to each ESC, and write the normalized version of it.

+We get most of the value by just writing the end-tags, and that's easy and cheap to do.
+It's just that then there is no great interface.
+Either we normalize everything after the fact at the cost of rewriting it all, or we do a half-assed version where we hope we don't have to normalize the internals and write the normalized end tags.
+Maybe that's the compromise.
+Look for unnormalized tags inside, and if any exist, then use the full second pass, otherwise just write the normalized end tags.

+We also need to decide what is unnormalized.
+For crayon, all we really care about is that "close" tags be pulled out, and they don't even have to be really pulled out, they just need to be appended.

+There is also the R level functions which use `substr`, so those will have to be two-pass unless we rewrite substr internally.

+So maybe first thing to do is the normalize version?
+Then we can think if we want to change writelines?

 Aside: if we truly want to insulate `fansi` output from external SGR, we really should be starting with `\033[0m` too.
 Maybe another option is to "insulate", which would just start and end with the null SGR, optionally?

+The other thing we can do is accept an "state.initial" input, and output a "state.end".
+This way we can merge with any other SGR strings.

 ## Overflow